yiruwangHELLO/yiruwangHELLO.github.io/_pages/about.md

 I am currently a Junior student in the [Daniels School of Business](https://business.purdue.edu/), [Purdue University](https://www.purdue.edu/?_ga=2.150530550.1905583263.1672936362-888941865.1649998921), majoring in Finance.

 # Research
-I am still looking for my research direction.
-My previous research experience including game theory for marketing negotiations.
-And recently I get involved in cutting-edge technology -- Quantum Computing -- which I think potentially can be benefits on Finance Algorithms.
-I am opening for more research or internship opportunities.
+My previous research experience including game theory for marketing negotiations, and I get involved in cutting-edge technology -- Quantum Computing -- which I think potentially can be benefits on Finance Algorithms.
+My current research interests lies on Return Predictability, Option Pricing, and Machine Learning.

+<font color="red">I’m looking for PhD position starting at FALL 2025, please reach out for any opportunities!</font>

 # Education